 A classic example is where information that is constantly subject to change is not updated contemporaneously on the website.
 A member of the public may be misled and plead reliance on the outdated information published on the website, claiming that the website owner or administrator should be liable for the loss or damage sustained by the user.
 In the absence of proper warnings, cautions, and directions of use, that damage or loss may potentially be attributed to the website operator or administrator.

 Legal advice for disclaimers should be obtained before any information is uploaded online.
-If you require assistance with your website’s disclaimers, you may wish to contact our office and arrange an appointment to see one of our Business & Online Start-Up Solicitors in our Sydney office.
-For a complete listing of our branch offices, please see our "Locations" tab.
+If you require assistance with your website’s disclaimers, you may wish to contact our firm and arrange an appointment to see one of our Business & Online Start-Up Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.